Herman de Vries de Heekelingen

-Dr. Herman de Vries de Heekelingen, D.Litt.
-(18 June 1880 – 27 July 1942) was a Dutch scholar and author who lived the latter half of his life in Switzerland.
-He was professor of palaeography at the University of Nijmegen (with specialization in archaeology, prehistory, and ancient history) and was director of its library from 1923–1927.
+Herman de Vries de Heekelingen (18 June 1880 – 27 July 1942) was a Dutch scholar and author who lived the latter half of his life in Switzerland.
+He was professor of palaeography at the Catholic University of Nijmegen (with specialization in archaeology, prehistory, and ancient history) and was director of its library from 1923–1927.

 De Vries authored of a number of books on the Jewish question, and has been described as an antisemitic ideologue.